enriquebris/s3size/README.md

 ```

-You can also calculate only a path into the bucket:
+You can also calculate only a path inside the bucket:

 ```
-./s3size --key yourKey --secret yourSecret --bucket yourBucketName --region anyAWSregion **--path anyFolder/**
+./s3size --key yourKey --secret yourSecret --bucket yourBucketName --region anyAWSregion --path anyFolder/
 ```

 Use the above call to calculate only the size of the _anyFolder_ folder into the _yourBucketName_ bucket.